david-star-git/op-markt/readme.md

 - **Handling Special Cases**:
   - If there are no substring matches, the algorithm falls back to a general fuzzy match using Levenshtein distance.
   - Specificity is prioritized when lengths and distances are close.

+## Data Refresh

+The bot refreshes its data every 60 minutes to ensure that it provides up-to-date information.
+The timestamp of the last refresh is stored in `data/config.json` under `"last_refresh"`.
+This approach is designed to avoid excessive API calls and reduce server resource usage, enhancing efficiency.
+By keeping track of when the last refresh occurred, the bot ensures that it only refreshes data when necessary, thereby minimizing the load on the server and conserving resources.
+If the bot is restarted, it will remember when the last refresh took place and continue operating efficiently.

 ## Formatting Prices